 This December, we spent a few days in New Orleans, Louisiana.
-When planning this trip back in July, we pictured ourselves having café au lait in a historic courtyard of the French Quarter and kids enjoying the sunny southern days (and maybe a little bit of rain).
+When planning our trip back in July, we pictured ourselves having café au lait in a historic courtyard of the French Quarter, the girls enjoying sunny southern days, and checking off a list of fun things to do in New Orleans with kids, from steamboat rides to beignets in Jackson Square.

-Can you imagine December of 2022 being one of the coldest winters in New Orleans’ history 🥶?
-On some days, the temperature dropped to 20F (-4C), and it got quite chilly with wind gusts.
-Thus being said, we did what we could to explore this beautiful city.
-Although we had to miss out on some of the activities because of the weather, the girls and us accomplished a lot, and we can’t wait to share that with you.
+Can you imagine December of 2022 being one of the coldest winters in New Orleans’ history?
+On some days, the temperature dropped to 20°F (-4°C), and it got quite chilly with wind gusts.
+That said, we layered up and did what we could to explore this beautiful, resilient city.

 The French Quarter is New Orleans’s oldest neighborhood, founded in 1718.
 It’s full of colorful historic buildings, bustling with live streets, restaurants, and jazz music from all corners!